-Huge Paper Risks
+Huge ETF Risks

 Owning the GLD ETF is not the same as buying gold; far from it.
-Yet when an investor calls their IRA advisor and asks about gold, he or she is usually steered into the GLD ETF.
+Yet when an investor calls their financial advisor and asks about gold, he or she is usually steered into the GLD ETF.
 That makes perfect sense to bankers and financial advisors, because if you were to buy real gold you would be removing liquidity from “the system," and bankers don't like that.
 Bankers and financial advisors have a vested interest in keeping as much liquidity in the system as possible.
 A study of fractional-banking and a simple look at the Fed's balance sheet will illustrate that.
 There have been TRILLIONS in printed money injected into the insolvent banking system to keep it on life support.
 Much of it coming from policies that put the taxpayer (and their children) on the hook for any hiccups and/or inflation risks, such as oil and gasoline.

 Page 10 states “If the Trust’s gold is lost, damaged, stolen or destroyed under circumstances rendering a party liable to the Trust, the responsible party may not have the financial resources sufficient to satisfy the Trust’s claim.”
 On page 9: “The Trust does not insure its gold.”
 Further on page 12: “Gold held in the Trust’s unallocated gold account and any Authorized Participant’s unallocated gold account will not be segregated from the Custodian’s assets.
 If the Custodian becomes insolvent, its assets may not be adequate to satisfy a claim by the Trust or any Authorized Participant.
 In addition, in the event of the Custodian’s insolvency, there may be a delay and costs incurred in identifying the bullion held in the Trust’s allocated gold account.”

 The Hidden Agenda of ETFs

-The fact of the matter is that GLD is a banker-invented profit instrument which acts as a gold-price suppression tool.
+The fact of the matter is, GLD is a banker-invented profit instrument which acts as a gold-price suppression tool.
 I say this for very good reason.
 Think about all the folks who own GLD mid- to long-term as a hedge.
 In other words, they are long GLD.
 Imagine if they were all putting the same amount of money into real gold instead of GLD.
 How much higher would the price of gold be if GLD (or any metal ETF) didn’t exist?
 What would the price of gold be if the bankers had not hidden the money in a black box called GLD, but instead all that money was chasing real gold?
 We all know gold would be much higher.
 So GLD acts as a gold-price suppression tool designed to benefit the bankers and financial advisors.
 And what happens when average investors inevitably lose faith in GLD and move their money into real gold?